Immunovant (NASDAQ:IMVT) Releases Quarterly Earnings Results, Misses Estimates By $0.05 EPS

 Insider Buying and Selling

-In related news, CEO Peter Salzmann sold 3,395 shares of the firm’s stock in a transaction on Tuesday, April 18th.
-The shares were sold at an average price of $15.27, for a total transaction of $51,841.65.
-Following the completion of the sale, the chief executive officer now directly owns 1,234,369 shares of the company’s stock, valued at approximately $18,848,814.63.
-The transaction was disclosed in a document filed with the SEC, which is available through the SEC website.
-In other Immunovant news, CEO Peter Salzmann sold 3,395 shares of the firm’s stock in a transaction that occurred on Tuesday, April 18th.
+In related news, CEO Peter Salzmann sold 3,395 shares of the business’s stock in a transaction dated Tuesday, April 18th.
+The shares were sold at an average price of $15.27, for a total value of $51,841.65.
+Following the transaction, the chief executive officer now directly owns 1,234,369 shares of the company’s stock, valued at approximately $18,848,814.63.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this link.
+In other news, CEO Peter Salzmann sold 3,395 shares of the company’s stock in a transaction dated Tuesday, April 18th.
 The stock was sold at an average price of $15.27, for a total transaction of $51,841.65.
-Following the completion of the sale, the chief executive officer now owns 1,234,369 shares in the company, valued at approximately $18,848,814.63.
-The sale was disclosed in a legal filing with the SEC, which is available through the SEC website.
-Also, CFO Eva Renee Barnett sold 3,423 shares of the company’s stock in a transaction that occurred on Tuesday, April 18th.
+Following the sale, the chief executive officer now directly owns 1,234,369 shares in the company, valued at $18,848,814.63.
+The sale was disclosed in a document filed with the SEC, which is available at this link.
+Also, CFO Eva Renee Barnett sold 3,423 shares of the company’s stock in a transaction dated Tuesday, April 18th.
 The shares were sold at an average price of $15.27, for a total value of $52,269.21.
-Following the completion of the transaction, the chief financial officer now directly owns 352,588 shares in the company, valued at $5,384,018.76.
+Following the sale, the chief financial officer now owns 352,588 shares in the company, valued at $5,384,018.76.
 The disclosure for this sale can be found here.
 In the last ninety days, insiders have sold 8,871 shares of company stock valued at $135,979.
-Corporate insiders own 3.00% of the company’s stock.
+3.00% of the stock is owned by insiders.

-A number of equities research analysts have recently commented on the company.
-Bank of America lifted their price objective on Immunovant from $26.00 to $28.00 in a research report on Tuesday.
-Piper Sandler initiated coverage on shares of Immunovant in a research note on Friday, March 31st.
-They set an “overweight” rating and a $28.00 price objective for the company.
-Cantor Fitzgerald began coverage on shares of Immunovant in a research report on Wednesday, February 15th.
-They issued an “overweight” rating and a $30.00 target price on the stock.
-Guggenheim upped their price target on shares of Immunovant from $30.00 to $32.00 in a research report on Tuesday.
-Finally, SVB Leerink lifted their price target on shares of Immunovant from $14.00 to $21.00 and gave the company an “outperform” rating in a report on Monday, February 6th.
-One analyst has rated the stock with a hold rating and ten have assigned a buy rating to the company’s stock.
+IMVT has been the topic of a number of analyst reports.
+Chardan Capital increased their price objective on shares of Immunovant from $21.00 to $32.00 in a research note on Monday.
+Stifel Nicolaus initiated coverage on shares of Immunovant in a report on Wednesday, March 29th.
+They issued a “buy” rating and a $28.00 price objective for the company.
+Piper Sandler began coverage on shares of Immunovant in a report on Friday, March 31st.
+They set an “overweight” rating and a $28.00 price target for the company.
+Bank of America lifted their price objective on shares of Immunovant from $26.00 to $28.00 in a research note on Tuesday.
+Finally, Citigroup started coverage on shares of Immunovant in a research note on Tuesday, April 25th.
+They issued a “buy” rating and a $28.00 price objective for the company.
+One research analyst has rated the stock with a hold rating and ten have given a buy rating to the company’s stock.
 Based on data from MarketBeat, the stock has an average rating of “Moderate Buy” and an average target price of $24.77.

 Immunovant, Inc, a clinical-stage biopharmaceutical company, develops monoclonal antibodies for the treatment of autoimmune diseases.
 It develops batoclimab, a novel fully human monoclonal antibody that selectively binds to and inhibits the neonatal fragment crystallizable receptor, which is in Phase IIa clinical trials for the treatment of myasthenia gravis and thyroid eye disease, as well as completed initiation of Phase II clinical trials for the treatment of warm autoimmune hemolytic anemia.